abbylewis/vera_meteor_strike/README.md

 3.  asl.temp.lm model
 4.  asl.temp.lm.all.sites model
 5.  asl.met.lm model (linear model with multiple met vars)
-6. Figure out if we want to add auto_adam, nnetar, tbats
+6. Figure out if we want to add auto_adam, nnetar

 ## To add new models